Italy to take in migrants after all

 "Brussels needs to review its rules.
 Tax cuts?
 They will be in the next budget adjustment," he said the same day in Corriere della Sera, an Italian daily.

-His comments in turn contradicted Giovanni Tria, Italy's finance minister, who said one day earlier that "staying within those [EU] budget limits [was] needed to preserve market confidence and avoid instability."
+His comments, in turn, contradicted Giovanni Tria, Italy's finance minister, who had said that "staying within those [EU] budget limits [was] needed to preserve market confidence and avoid instability."

-Overspending would increase Italy's cost of borrowing, he warned at a meeting of the Group of 20 wealthy nations in Argentina.
+Overspending would increase Italy's cost of borrowing, he also warned at a meeting of the Group of 20 wealthy nations in Argentina on Sunday.

 Salvini's far-right League party took office together with 5 Star Movement, a populist party, in May.

-They put junior political figures, such as Milanesi, a former law professor, and Tria, an economist, in big jobs, creating space for Salvini to aggrandise his role.
+They put junior figures, such as Milanesi, a former law professor, and Tria, an economist, in big jobs, creating space for Salvini to aggrandise his role.

-But the set-up has caused fuzzy communications and heightened unpredictability, amid speculation that Salvini might make a bid for full power in new elections.
+But the set-up has created fuzzy communications and unpredictability, amid speculation that Salvini might try to seize full power in new elections.

 The blur continued on foreign policy on Monday.